shuangchenfinance/greenpatent/README.md

 If you use patent data from https://github.com/KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data, it only contains CPC code.

-You can use this to convert CPC to IPC: https://www.cooperativepatentclassification.org/cpcConcordances
+You can use this to convert between CPC and IPC: https://www.cooperativepatentclassification.org/cpcConcordances